This page may contain affiliate links, see our disclaimer here.

 Coaches in Greece are run by regional collectives, called Kino Tamio Eispraxeon Leoforon or KTEL.
 Each region has its own service, timetables are displayed at www.ktel.org and each regional website.

 Getting to Greece from Europe by train gives loads of options and flexibility.
-Cheap deals are available from Rail Europe.
+Cheap deals are available from Rail Europe or you could try a Eurail pass which includes ferry passes for Crete and 27 other Greek islands.

 Getting to and from Crete may involve coming overland across Greece.
 For the train sector of your journey to Crete, you will need to use the local Greek trains.
 Trains in Greece are run by the Hellenic Railways Organisation Οργανισμός Σιδηροδρόμων Ελλάδος OSE.
 Informations, services and timetables are displayed at www.ose.gr.